Check against delivery

-- Creating Resilient and valuable environments: making industry and environment partners not competitors – e.g., mitigating damage to Great Barrier Reef.
+- Creating resilient and valuable environments: making industry and environment partners not competitors, like mitigating damage to Great Barrier Reef.

-- Food security and quality: We aim to achieve sustainable regional food security and grow Australia's share of premium AgriFood markets.
+- Food security and quality: achieving sustainable regional food security and growing Australia's share of premium AgriFood markets.

-- Health and wellbeing: Is about helping enhance our health through preventive, more personalised, biomedical and digital health services.
+- Health and wellbeing: enhancing our health through preventive, personalised biomedical and digital health services.

-- Future Industries: We are helping to create Australia's future industries for Australia as well as the jobs required by collaborating to boost innovation performance and STEM skills.
+- Future industries: creating Australia's future industries for Australia as well as the jobs required by collaborating to boost innovation performance and STEM skills.

-We are also supporting Australia's goal of tripling the Australian Space Industry by 2030.
-Creating world leading capabilities in observation, satellite communications and tracking spacecraft.
+We are also supporting Australia's goal of tripling the Australian space industry by 2030 by creating world leading capabilities in observation, satellite communications and tracking spacecraft.